Colegio Nueva Granada: Tri-Association

 The school was the host of the Association of American Schools of Central America, Colombia, Mexico, and the Caribbean meeting in the week of October 13, 2006.
 Around 1000 people from all over the Americas attended the event.

 Athletics

-In 2017 the school's girls' soccer (football) team and girls' basketball team won the XXII Juegos Binacionales.
+In 2020 the school's girls' golf team (captain: Sofia Velez Garcia) scored 3 holes in 1 and afterwards danced "La Macarena" and did 2 back flips to celebrate.
+Additionally the girls' basketball team won the XXII Juegos Binacionales.